stefanvictora/hue-scheduler/README.md

 ## FAQ

+### Does Hue Scheduler work with motion sensors and smart switches?

+Yes, starting with version **0.12.0** and Scene Sync enabled (``--enable-scene-sync``), Hue Scheduler creates a synced scene (default name: `HueScheduler`, see ``--scene-sync-name``) that always matches the scheduled state of a room or zone.
+This ensures your lights turn on in the desired state instantly, even when triggered by motion sensors or smart switches.
+Simply select the synced scene in your motion sensor or smart switch configuration.

 ### Why is there a short delay when physically turning lights on and the scheduler taking over?

 This is a known limitation of the Hue Bridge.
 There is typically a delay of around 3–4 seconds until physically turned on lights are detected as available again.
 In contrast, lights turned on via smart switches or an app are detected almost instantly.